StanleyWang1/CS229-CAD-GPT/README.txt

 - If you are getting a "OCP not found", run: conda install -c conda-forge -c cadquery ocp
     (this takes forever...)
+- Need this for STEP import
+    conda install -c conda-forge pythonocc-core=7.7.2
 - Might also need (for Stanley's Apple Silicon Mac): pip install multimethod pip install typish